-- 2.2.1 carry out their obligations under the UCLL and UCLF Backhaul Terms in good faith and in furtherance of those purposes; and - 2.2.2 ensure that they and their employees, sub-contractors and agents do all things reasonably necessary, including executing any additional documents or instruments, to give full effect to the UCLL and UCLF Backhaul Terms. - 2.3 The standard access principles under clause 5 of schedule 1 to the Act apply to the UCLL and UCLF Backhaul Service and all of Chorus' obligations under the UCLL and UCLF Backhaul Terms subject to the limits on the application of those principles under the Act.
+- 2.2.1 carry out their obligations under the UCLF Backhaul Terms in good faith and in furtherance of those purposes; and - 2.2.2 ensure that they and their employees, sub-contractors and agents do all things reasonably necessary, including executing any additional documents or instruments, to give full effect to the UCLF Backhaul Terms. - 2.3 The standard access principles under clause 5 of schedule 1 to the Act apply to the UCLF Backhaul Service and all of Chorus' obligations under the UCLF Backhaul Terms subject to the limits on the application of those principles under the Act.

-3 Interpretation
+3. Interpretation

-- 3.1 In interpreting the UCLL and UCLF Backhaul Terms: - 3.1.1 clause and section headings are for convenience only and do not affect the interpretation; - 3.1.2 a word which denotes the singular also denotes the plural and vice versa; - 3.1.3 words denoting natural persons include any legal entity or association of entities and vice versa; - 3.1.4 all currency references are to New Zealand dollars and all amounts payable are payable in New Zealand dollars; - 3.1.5 the words 'include' and 'including' are to be construed without limitation; - 3.1.6 except where the UCLL and UCLF Backhaul Terms expressly provide otherwise, reference to a statute or regulation means that statute or regulation as amended or re-enacted and includes sub-ordinate legislation; - 3.1.7 except where the UCLL and UCLF Backhaul Terms expressly provide otherwise, references to months are to calendar months; and - 3.1.8 except where the UCLL and UCLF Backhaul Terms expressly provide otherwise, reference to a document (including any technical manual or user guide) means that document as amended from time to time. - 3.2 In interpreting the UCLL and UCLF Backhaul Terms references to clauses or sections are references to clauses or sections in the applicable UCLL and UCLF Backhaul Terms unless expressly provided otherwise.
+- 3.1 In interpreting the UCLF Backhaul Terms: - 3.1.1 clause and section headings are for convenience only and do not affect the interpretation; - 3.1.2 a word which denotes the singular also denotes the plural and vice versa; - 3.1.3 words denoting natural persons include any legal entity or association of entities and vice versa; - 3.1.4 all currency references are to New Zealand dollars and all amounts payable are payable in New Zealand dollars; - 3.1.5 the words 'include' and 'including' are to be construed without limitation; - 3.1.6 except where the UCLF Backhaul Terms expressly provide otherwise, reference to a statute or regulation means that statute or regulation as amended or re-enacted and includes sub-ordinate legislation; - 3.1.7 except where the UCLF Backhaul Terms expressly provide otherwise, references to months are to calendar months; and - 3.1.8 except where the UCLF Backhaul Terms expressly provide otherwise, reference to a document (including any technical manual or user guide) means that document as amended from time to time. - 3.2 In interpreting the UCLF Backhaul Terms references to clauses or sections are references to clauses or sections in the applicable UCLF Backhaul Terms unless expressly provided otherwise.
 Sections are identified by a single number (for instance 'this section 3') and clauses by a composite number (for instance 'this clause 3.2').

-4 Request to access the UCLL and UCLF Backhaul Service
+4. Request to access the UCLF Backhaul Service

-- 4.1 Chorus must comply with a Request by making the UCLL and UCLF Backhaul Service available to the Access Seeker in accordance with the UCLL and UCLF Backhaul Terms unless section 30S(2) of the Act applies. - 4.2 From the date Chorus receives the Access Seeker's Request (Access Date), the Access Seeker and Chorus must comply with the UCLL and UCLF Backhaul Terms. - 4.3 For the avoidance of doubt, if section 30S(3) of the Act applies, Chorus must also comply with the applicable residual terms determination.
+- 4.1 Chorus must comply with a Request by making the UCLF Backhaul Service available to the Access Seeker in accordance with the UCLF Backhaul Terms unless section 30S(2) of the Act applies. - 4.2 From the date Chorus receives the Access Seeker's Request (Access Date), the Access Seeker and Chorus must comply with the UCLF Backhaul Terms.

-5 Application of the UCLL and UCLF Backhaul Terms
+5. Application of the UCLF Backhaul Terms

-- 5.1 The UCLL and UCLF Backhaul Terms are all of the terms on which Chorus will make the UCLL and UCLF Backhaul Service available to the Access Seeker. - 5.2 The Access Seeker's rights under the UCLL and UCLF Backhaul Terms cannot be duplicated by making a subsequent Request.
-If Chorus becomes entitled to Suspend or terminate supply of the UCLL and UCLF Backhaul Service to the Access Seeker, any further supply of the UCLL and UCLF Backhaul Service under the UCLL and UCLF Backhaul Terms is limited to the existing rights and obligations of the Access Seeker and Chorus under the UCLL and UCLF Backhaul Terms at that time. - 5.3 Termination of supply of the UCLL and UCLF Backhaul Service or the UCLL and UCLF Backhaul Terms coming to an end does not relieve the Access Seeker or Chorus of any rights or obligations under the UCLL and UCLF Backhaul Terms which have accrued beforehand.
+- 5.1 The UCLF Backhaul Terms are all of the terms on which Chorus will make the UCLF Backhaul Service available to the Access Seeker. - 5.2 The Access Seeker's rights under the UCLF Backhaul Terms cannot be duplicated by making a subsequent Request.
+If Chorus becomes entitled to Suspend or terminate supply of the UCLF Backhaul Service to the Access Seeker, any further supply of the UCLF Backhaul Service under the UCLF Backhaul Terms is limited to the existing rights and obligations of the Access Seeker and Chorus under the UCLF Backhaul Terms at that time. - 5.3 Termination of supply of the UCLF Backhaul Service or the UCLF Backhaul Terms coming to an end does not relieve the Access Seeker or Chorus of any rights or obligations under the UCLF Backhaul Terms which have accrued beforehand.

-6 Prerequisites to the UCLL and UCLF Backhaul Service being made available
+6. Prerequisites to the UCLF Backhaul Service being made available